 Contrary to what you might think, maintaining an established perennial flower bed does not require hours of dreary weekly work.
 Even a very large flower bed can be maintained with just an hour or two each week.
 Although the steps may vary depending on the weather/types of plants you choose, you'll expect to have a weekly routine similar to the following:

-- Water the plants.
-Generally speaking, a flower bed needs about 1 inch of water each week, either through natural rainfall, irrigation or a combination.
+Generally speaking, a perennial flower bed needs about 1 inch of water each week, either through natural rainfall, irrigation, or a combination.
 Serious watering is best done with a garden hose, applying water at ground level rather than overhead watering.
-Watering the base of the plants rather than spraying from overhead reduces the likelihood of fungal disease spores splashing up from the soil.
+Watering around the base of the plants rather than spraying from overhead reduces the likelihood of fungal disease pathogens reproducing on wet foliage.

-- Weed the flower bed.
-If possible, dig up weeds entirely, roots and all, rather than just plucking them off at ground level.
+If possible, pull or dig up weeds entirely, roots and all, rather than just breaking them off at ground level.
 That's easy enough for many weeds with shallow roots, such as creeping Charlie.
 It can be harder with perennial weeds, like quackgrass, but if you carefully dig up and extract the roots with a garden soil knife or hand trowel, you will gradually see your weekly weeding time grow shorter as you remove the source of weed seeds.

 Monthly Flower Bed Maintenance

 In addition to the weekly minutes, you'll likely want to spend a slightly long period on more extensive work once a month or so.
 A moderately large flower bed may call for a full morning or afternoon of extra work once each month in addition to the weekly activities.